 What’s the alternative?
 Dr. Terrence Keaney, director of W for Men at the Washing Institute of Dermatologic Laser Surgery tells patients who suffer razor burn, bumps, and irritation to try a safety razor.

 Get a good quality razor

 While you’re at it make sure to grab a good quality razor that’s gentle enough to handle sensitive skin.
-This guide by positivehealthwellness.com is a good resource that you can check out for recommendations.
-It covers different types of razors such as electric, safety and cartridge.
+Please check out this guide to see the best razors for sensitive skin.

-After a shave make sure to rinse your face well to make sure that there is no shaving cream left then pat dry with a clean soft towel.
+After a shave, make sure to rinse your face thoroughly to make sure that there is no shaving cream left then pat dry with a clean, soft towel.
 It does not end there.

-Re-hydrate by applying moisturizer specifically formulated for sensitive skin.
+Re-hydrate by applying moisturizer specially formulated for sensitive skin.
 This will give it a layer of protection and retaining moisture throughout the day.

 Passing it on to the next generation